The Stream (Al Jazeera English): About the show

-The Stream covers international news and culture, and features heavy audience interaction.
-Viewers may watch live on YouTube, where they can speak directly to a producer in a live chat that runs throughout the show.
-Presenter Femi Oke brings questions and comments from YouTube into the live show and puts them directly to show guests.
-The programme also hosts daily live conversations on its Instagram account, often featuring guests who have strong Instagram followings.
-The audience can also ask questions of those guests.
-The show has more than 200,000 followers on Twitter, where it solicits opinions on the topics it covers and gathers tweets to feature in the show.
+For many years, the show's broadcast straddled online and TV, with pre- and post-shows taking place online to engage with the viewing community.
+Viewers could watch live on YouTube, and speak directly with a producer through a live chat that would run throughout the show.
+The programme would also host daily live conversations on its Instagram account.
+The show has more than 250,000 followers on Twitter, where it solicits opinions on the topics it covers and gathers tweets to feature in the show.